BirdeeHub/birdeevim/README.md

 ### Another Neovim flake

 ## Attention: This repo is unfinished.
-The lua hasnt been cleaned up, it has no debuggers or formatters.
-This is my first time using nix.
+The lua hasnt been cleaned up, it has dap and dap-ui but no debuggers and no auto formatters.

 The idea is, replace lazy and mason with nix, keep everything else in lua.
 I am managing LSP's with nvim-lspconfig, and will be managing debuggers with regular dap stuff when I get to it.
 Fully reproducble package management, reasonably non-painful config.
+This is my first time using nix.
+So I wanted my scheme to be simple.
+I also wanted to be able to copy paste setup functions for new plugins right into my lua rather than adding hooks for a DSL.

 But I wanted to also manage and download the lua with the flake.
 I wanted to also be able to easily specifically package for projects.